Engineering and Computer Science Advising 2023-2024

 - All 200-level courses within the program which are prerequisites for other courses must be completed with a C- or higher.
 A 200-level course in which a student has obtained a D+ or lower must be repeated before attempting a course for which it is a prerequisite.

-Independent Students who wish to take courses in the Faculty will need to have the required prerequisite completed prior to taking the course.
+Independent Students who wish to take courses in the school will need to have the required prerequisite completed prior to taking the course.
 For further information, please contact Steve Clark at Steve@encs.concordia.ca.

 Visiting Students must be in good standing at their home institution and currently registered in an Engineering or Computer Science program.
 Students on probation (failed or conditional standing) at their home institution will not be considered as visiting or independent students.

-Requests from Visiting Students to take courses in the Faculty of Engineering and Computer Science will be reviewed on a case-by-case basis.
-Priority for all courses will be to students currently enrolled in the Faculty of Engineering and Computer Science at Concordia University.
+Requests from Visiting Students to take courses in the Gina Cody School of Engineering and Computer Science will be reviewed on a case-by-case basis.
+Priority for all courses will be to students currently enrolled in the Gina Cody School of Engineering and Computer Science at Concordia University.

 Individuals mandated to take courses by a professional organization, such as the Ordre des ingénieurs du Québec or the Ordre des architects, must submit a letter to Student Academic Services, from the organization indicating the courses that are recommended.